 Yellowstone National Park

 As your journey through Beartooth Highway comes to an end you will be arriving at the ever-famous Yellowstone National Park- the first official national park in the United States.
-This national park area covers a whopping 2.2 million acres land with widespread lakes, canyons, rivers and mountain ranges.
+As one of our most favorite national parks in the US, this park area covers a whopping 2.2 million acres land with widespread lakes, canyons, rivers and mountain ranges.
 Tourists from all over the world come to Yellowstone as it has become a geographical icon of the United States.
 If you’re able to spend a day at Yellowstone National Park, be sure to stop by Old Faithful, the famous cone geyser.

 Did you find this useful?
 Pin It on your Pinterest Board and make sure to Follow Our Boards too!